mdmparis/defense-finder/README.md

 ### Install dependency

-DefenseFinder has one program dependency: the Hmmer program, version 3.4 or greater (http://hmmer.org/).
+DefenseFinder has one program dependency: the Hmmer program, version 3.4 or greater (http://hmmer.org/), should be installed independantly of defensefinder.
-The hmmsearch program should be installed (e.g., in the PATH) to use MacSyFinder.
-DefenseFinder also relies on Python library dependencies:

-- macsyfinder
-- colorlog
-- pyyaml
-- packaging
-- networkx
-- These dependencies will be automatically retrieved and installed when using pip for installation (see below).
+Below, it is shown how to install it while creating an environment.

 ### Install DefenseFinder